petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/devops/configuring-documents-and-media-previews.md

 ---
 # Configuring Documents and Media Previews

-By default, Liferay DXP uses [PDFBox](https://pdfbox.apache.org) to generate previews for files added to the Document Library.
+By default, Liferay uses [PDFBox](https://pdfbox.apache.org) to generate previews for files added to the Document Library.
 This is because PDFBox is the only 100% Java-based tool that can be distributed with DXP.

 However, since PDFBox only supports a limited number of file types, Liferay also provides integration with external services to support additional file types.
 These services can be used to more quickly generate high quality file previews for more of your files.